rafflezs/DSTLib/README.md

 - empty() – Return true if the queue is empty, otherwise return false.

-# :computer: Technologies
+# :computer: References and Technologies
 [Raw C/C++] (https://www.cplusplus.com/) - this is a raw application for learning purposes, so I limited myself to use only the language itself and what it conveys in its STL form.

-# Disclaimer
+# :heavy_exclamation_mark: Disclaimer
 This is a test application.
 I do not responsabilize for any damage or harm caused by the use of this Library in your projects.

-# Acknowledgment
+# :mortar_board: Acknowledgment
 [Manuel|Beta4rrio](https://github.com/Bet4Arrio "Code Reviewer") He had the idea first, I just pick the better name.